vernemq/vmq-docs/configuration/db-auth.md

 ## CockroachDB

-To enable PostgreSQL authentication and authorization the following need to be configured in the `vernemq.conf` file:
+To enable CockroachDB authentication and authorization the following need to be configured in the `vernemq.conf` file:

 ```text
 vmq_diversity.auth_cockroachdb.enabled = on